reidjs/onionup/proposal.md

 ### Background

 Onion services are websites that are accessible through the Tor anonymitic network.
-These services are gaining popularity among journalists and people in repressive countries, for examlpe the New York Times recently launched an Onion service, "https://www.nytimes3xbfgragh.onion/."
+These services are gaining popularity among journalists and people in repressive countries, for example the New York Times recently launched an Onion service, "https://www.nytimes3xbfgragh.onion/."
 By going through Tor, users gain superior encryption relative to unencrypted, or "clearnet," websites.
-In order to maintain anonymity, there are many tradeoffs Tor users are accustomed to.
+In order to maintain anonymity, there are certain tradeoffs Tor users are accustomed to.
 Onion services are much slower than their clearnet counterparts and they go offline frequently.
-Thus, Tor users would benefit from a utility to check which sites are online before they devote a substantial amount of time connecting.
+Thus, Tor users would benefit from a utility to check which sites are online before they devote a substantial amount of time and effort connecting.
 OnionUp is a Pingdom-inspired uptime checker that displays the health of both Onion services and clearnet websites.
 As an added feature, OnionUp will allow users to easily keep track of their favorite Onion services.

 ### Functionality & MVP